Integrated Basic Education and Skills Training (IBEST)

 In an IBEST classroom, a basic skills instructor and a college subject instructor teach together, with methods to support both literacy education and workforce skills.
 Students attend an additional IBEST support class to support success and improve English and math skills.
 IBEST Offerings:

-Courses transfer directly to the Associate of Applied Science in Social and Human Services degree and the Bachelor of Applied Science in Applied Behavioral Science.
+Courses are part of the Child and Family Studies Certificate and can apply toward the Associate of Applied Science in Social and Human Services degree and the Bachelor of Applied Science in Applied Behavioral Science.

 Claire Makins, Student Development Specialist – IBEST and Transitions